by Jack Norris, RD

 A few cases of rosacea and acneiform brought on by vitamin B12 treatment have been reported in the literature since the 1970s.
 Few people respond in this way, but if you notice a rash after taking large doses of vitamin B12, discontinue and follow the recommendations for using fortified foods or much smaller amounts of vitamin B12.

-No adverse effects were reported in a 12-week vitamin 12 supplementation study in which 14 people took a 2,000 µg dose of cyanocobalamin per week and a different 18 people took a daily dose of 50 µg (Del Bo’, 2019).
-The subjects all started with mild B12 deficiency, and all supplements were taken sublingually, i.e., dissolving under the tongue.
+No adverse effects were reported in a 12-week vitamin B12 supplementation study in which 14 people took a weekly 2,000 µg dose of cyanocobalamin and another 18 people took a daily dose of 50 µg (Del Bo’, 2019).
+The subjects all started with mild B12 deficiency, and all supplements were taken sublingually, by dissolving under the tongue.

 A 1991 case report from North Carolina says “This case illustrates an eruption resembling acne rosacea that was temporally associated with daily ingestion of high-dose B vitamin supplement.
 The eruption failed to respond to the usual treatment regimens for rosacea, but promptly improved when use of the vitamin supplement was discontinued.”
 (Sherertz, 1991)